TreeHome95/WrangleOpenstreetMap/README.md

 shinto|1
 ```

-<p>There are 4 types of religions with christianity being the most popular taking up %84.03 of its category.
-I also find there being a shinto shrine in Brooklyn interesting.</p>
+<p>There are 4 types of religions and Christianity is %84.03 of the category making it the most popular.
+It is important to consider that this dataset may not be accurate to the actual amount of location of places of worship.</p>

 <h2># of resturants</h2>